-Five of our hotels (the Lodge at Sonoma, the Westin San Diego, the Hotel Rex, the Renaissance Charleston Historic District and the recently acquired Shorebreak Hotel) are located in areas that are seismically active and, Frenchman's Reef, the Inn at Key West, and the Westin Fort Lauderdale Beach Resort are located in areas that have, and will continue to, experience many hurricanes.
+Five of our hotels (the Lodge at Sonoma, the Westin San Diego, the Hotel Rex, the Renaissance Charleston Historic District and the Shorebreak Hotel) are located in areas that are seismically active, and Frenchman's Reef, the Inn at Key West, the Sheraton Suites Key West and the Westin Fort Lauderdale Beach Resort are located in areas that have experienced, and will continue to experience, many hurricanes.
 Ten of our hotels are located in metropolitan markets that have been, or may in the future be, targets of actual or threatened terrorist attacks, including New York City, Chicago, Boston, and Washington, D.C.
-These hotels are material to our financial results, having constituted 64% of our total revenues in 2014.
-Additionally, even in the absence of direct physical damage to our hotels, the occurrence of any natural disasters, terrorist attacks, significant military actions, outbreaks of diseases, such as Ebola, H1N1 or SARS, or other casualty events, will likely have a material adverse effect on business and commercial travelers and tourists, the economy generally and the hotel and tourism industries in particular.
+These hotels are material to our financial results, having constituted 71% of our total revenues in 2015.
+Additionally, even in the absence of direct physical damage to our hotels, the occurrence of any natural disasters, terrorist attacks, significant military actions, outbreaks of diseases, such as Ebola, H1N1 or other similar viruses, or other casualty events, will likely have a material adverse effect on business and commercial travelers and tourists, the economy generally and the hotel and tourism industries in particular.
 While we cannot predict the impact of the occurrence of any of these events, such impact could result in a material adverse effect on our business, financial condition, results of operations and our ability to make distributions to our stockholders.

 We have acquired and intend to maintain comprehensive insurance on each of our hotels, including liability, terrorism, fire and extended coverage, of the type and amount that we believe are customarily obtained for or by hotel owners.
 We cannot guarantee that such coverage will continue to be available at reasonable rates or with reasonable deductibles.
-For example, Frenchman's Reef & Morning Star Marriott Beach Resort has a high deductible (\$6.5 million) if it is damaged due to a named wind storm.
+Our Florida and U.S. Virgin Island hotels (Frenchman's Reef & Morning Star Marriott Beach Resort, Westin Fort Lauderdale Beach Resort, The Inn at Key West and Sheraton Suites Key West) each have a 5% deductible for a named storm and the Orlando Airport Marriott has a 3% deductible for a named storm.
+In addition, each of our California hotels (Westin San Diego, Hotel Rex San Francisco, Shorebreak and the The Lodge at Sonoma) have a 5% deductible for damage due to an earthquake.

 Various types of catastrophic losses, like earthquakes, floods, losses from foreign terrorist activities, or losses from domestic terrorist activities may not be insurable or are generally not insured because of economic infeasibility, legal restrictions or the policies of insurers.
 Future lenders may require such insurance and our failure to obtain such insurance could constitute a default under loan agreements.
 Depending on our access to capital, liquidity and the value of the properties securing the affected loan in relation to the balance of the loan, a default could have a material adverse effect on our results of operations and ability to obtain future financing.